tombenke/npac/README.md

 Read first the [documentation](docs/intro.md) to understand how it works.

+Study the [npac-example-cli](https://github.com/tombenke/npac-example-cli) example project, which demonstrates how to use npac to implement a simple command line utility.

-Study the [API documentation](https://tombenke.github.io/npac/) and the unit tests for further details on how to use this library.
+See the [API documentation](https://tombenke.github.io/npac/api/index.html) and the unit tests for further details on how to use this library.

 ## Installation